Yakuza Kiwami - Review

 To my knowledge, the Yakuza franchise mostly follows the life and actions of Kiryu Kazama, a hard-headed man with a heart of gold who is constantly ebbing and flowing his way in and out of the criminal underworld of Japan.
 Though the premise of Yakuza is that you're playing as a member of a yakuza family—aka the Japanese mafia—Kiryu is somehow this honorable, kindhearted dolt who wants to be a hero in a world of villains.
 If you sit there and think over all the different characteristics or morals that Kiryu has, it doesn't really make sense that he's in the mafia, but that doesn't really matter much anyway because the rest of the game is all over the place.
 In most cases, I'd be annoyed if a game or movie couldn't decide on what it wanted its characters to be, but here it feels pretty deliberate, as though you're supposed to acknowledge Kiryu's attitude and conflict of interest right away.
 There are plenty of places in the game where his behavior doesn't match what you'd expect of him, or any protagonist, so it makes sense in the long run.

 Regardless, the character conundrum doesn't really last long anyway, as the developers probably understood this paradoxical predicament.
-The main story begins in the 1990's, where Kiryu is a well-respected lieutenant of the Kazama "family" and acts as a last-resort enforcer of the mob and their rules.
+The main story begins in the 1990s, when Kiryu is a well-respected lieutenant of the Kazama "family" and acts as a last-resort enforcer of the mob and their rules.
 Kiryu is so well-respected that there is a lot of talk about his imminent promotion and his own "family" of men underneath him.
-Kiryu is mostly uninterested in the prospect but more than willing to take a command from his superiors like a good dog.
-His best friend Nishikiyama has the small tint of envy, but is mostly happy for his friend's success.
-The two friends, along with Nishikiyama's sister(?), Yukiko, whom Kiyru secretly sukis (likes), are all having a great time in the 90's.
+Kiryu is mostly uninterested in the prospect but more than willing to take command from his superiors like a good dog.
+His best friend Nishikiyama has a small tint of envy but is mostly happy for his friend's success.
+The two friends, along with Nishikiyama's sister(?), Yukiko, whom Kiyru secretly sukis (likes), are all having a great time in the ‘90s.
 So you know this goes bad at some point.

 This also applies to the various side-stories of Yakuza Kiwami.
 There are dozens upon dozens of side-quests for you to complete in the game, from the most mundane act of finding a person and clicking the X button a bunch of times until their dialogue is exhausted, to the more bizarre quests of stopping a romance cult from taking over the town.
 Not all of them are interesting, but there are a few surprisingly entertaining ones sprinkled about, which is enough to keep me curious.